Many business professionals fall into two categories: data junkies and empathizers.

 Consider QuickBooks, the biggest player in small business accounting software.
-Millions of businesses use it to automate the reconciliation process, maintain a clean set of books and save time and money.
+Millions of businesses use it to automate the reconciliation process, maintain a clean set of books, and save time and money.

 QuickBooks used to only be a native app for Mac and Windows, but in 2001, they launched an online version.
 Since then, the company has redesigned QuickBooks Online several times to improve the user experience.

-It may look slick and have an appealing visual design, but the user experience remains clunky, confusing and frustrating for the average user.
-In an attempt to reach the delightful and meaningful rings, QuickBooks Online has sacrificed basic functionality, usability and comfort.
+It may look slick and have an appealing visual design, but the user experience remains clunky, confusing, and frustrating for the average user.
+In an attempt to reach the delightful and meaningful rings, QuickBooks Online has sacrificed basic functionality, usability, and comfort.
 Unless they improve these areas, customer satisfaction and sales are at risk.

 Asana: 3 / 5 UX Rings

 This ladder provides a high-level overview of Asana’s UX performance.
 However, it doesn’t tell the full story.
 Like any product, Asana is stronger in some areas and weaker in others.
-Just because it has reached the Meaningful rung of the Design Success Ladder doesn’t mean it’s perfect.
+Just because it has reached the Meaningful rung of the Experience Success Ladder doesn’t mean it’s perfect.
 There are plenty of areas for improvement within each of the segments.

 That’s where UX Rings comes in.
 After putting Asana through the UX survey, we see that it has completed 3 of the 5 rings and has varying levels of success within each segment.

-Using the Product Success Report that’s generated from UX Rings, the Asana team could learn specific next steps they could take to complete the remaining segments and refine the overall user experience.
+Using the Success Report that’s generated from UX Rings, the Asana team could learn specific next steps they could take to complete the remaining segments and refine the overall user experience.

 Slack: 4 / 5 UX Rings

-UX Rings reflects Slack’s design success.
+UX Rings reflects Slack’s success.
 The product scores high in almost every segment and has completed 4 out of 5 UX Rings.
-As with any product, there’s always room for improvement, but Slack has achieved more UX success in just a few years than most products experience in their whole lifetime.
+As with any product, there’s always room for improvement, but Slack has achieved more UX success in just a few years than most products have in their whole lifetime.

 Take UX Rings for a Spin

 The full UX Rings system is now in beta at UXrings.com.
 It begins with a simple UX survey that you can use to start tracking customer satisfaction and gathering feedback in less than three minutes.
-As your users’ responses come in, the UX Rings dashboard will measure the quality of your product’s current user experience and provide a Product Success Report with suggestions for improvements.
+As your users’ responses come in, the UX Rings dashboard will measure the quality of your current user experience and provide a Success Report with suggestions for improvements.
 (For a preview of the survey or to take it yourself from your users’ perspective, visit quiz.design.org.)

 - Contributes to more focused design critiques and sketching sessions